dskrenta/superhtml/README.md

 # SuperHTML

-> Be Proactive, Not Reactive
+> Be proactive, not reactive

 ## Usage